robinssq/api-docs/docs/amp.rst

    * - **linkmate**
      - Boolean
      - False
-     - The presence of this attribute determines if ``linkmate`` is true or not.
+     - The presence of this attribute determines if Linkmate is true or not.

    * - **exclusive-links**
      - Boolean